Manish2804naik/MicroServices/README.md

-# MicroServices
+# Scalabale-Assignment1
-This Project contains  microservices architecture for an eBook commercial application.
-Each microservice has its own MongoDB database and communicates via REST APIs.
-The services include User Service, Book Service, and Order Service.
-They interact with each other and their respective databases, enabling a loosely coupled application design.
+This Project contains Three microservices which commuincate with each  other and are being deployed on the docker containers and also on minikube deployment